 In the magical island of Java, Tugu Malang evokes Indonesia’s colonial past, displaying a selection of fine silks and hand painted batiks.
 With magnificent views of a beautiful lotus pond from all rooms and suites, the colorful atmosphere of the hotel is enhanced by a collection of Indonesian art, ancient statues, enigmatic masks and leather puppets.

 In the center of Bangkok, capital of Thailand, we found the Cabochon Hotel, located in an exclusive four-story Walpole building reminiscent of the Parisian or Viennese styles that defined the art deco elegance of the 1920s.
-Its spacious and exclusive suites and apartments have tiled floors, high ceilings and balconies with black and white checkerboard floor.
+Its spacious and exclusive suites and apartments have tiled floors, high ceilings, and balconies with black and white checkerboard floor.
 A wide polished marble staircase leads to a pool that offers panoramic views of the city.
 A space of absolute calm.

-Along the Chao Phraya River in the heart of old Bangkok, the Chakrabongse Villas, remind us of the splendor of the local nobility.
+Along the Chao Phraya River in the heart of old Bangkok, the Chakrabongse Villas remind us of the splendor of the local nobility.
 Built in 1908 by Prince Chakrabongse, the majestic building has been the scene of royal ceremonies, grand feasts, and river trips.
 To stay in any of its six suites overlooking the river and its tropical garden is to share the dreams of ancient Thai dynasties while enjoying all the modern amenities.

-A nod to the legendary journeys of colonial travelers through the East, this ship boasts beautiful wrought iron balustrades and Ionian arches.
-The Jahan Criss crosses the Mekong River that links Vietnam and Cambodia while guests revel in the magnificence of the scenery.
+Although not necessarily a colonial mansion, The Jahan is a nod to the legendary journeys of colonial travelers through the East, this ship boasts beautiful wrought iron balustrades and Ionian arches.
+The Jahan crosses the Mekong River that links Vietnam and Cambodia while guests revel in the magnificence of the scenery.
 The vessel has 26 cabins and suites with balconies decorated with the colonial spirit, dark wood floors and colorful fabrics that create a dream environment.